 This section covers the activities necessary for a receiver to take control of an insurer’s information systems in an effective manner.
-Generally, the checklists provided address a worst case scenario: an information systems department that lacked control, where many key people have departed, and where documentation is incomplete, inaccurate or non-existent.
+Generally, the checklists provided address a worst-case scenario: an information systems department that lacked control, where many key people have departed, and where documentation is incomplete, inaccurate or non-existent.
 The checklists should be completed for documentation purposes, noting those areas of the checklist that do not require action.